Introduction to Software-Defined Networks

 Network Functions Virtualization (NFV): focuses on optimizing the network service themselves.
 It decouples the network functions from proprietary hardware, placing them on servers or computers so these functions can run in software to provide more flexibility for operation, changes and updates.

-Of the many benefits of NFV, one of particular value is the ability to scale the network capacity through a virtualized infrastructure instead of having to purchase and add new machines to increase capacity.
+Of the many benefits of NFV, one of particular values is the ability to scale the network capacity through a virtualized infrastructure instead of having to purchase and add new machines to increase capacity.
 Examples include virtual firewalls or virtual CPEs which is going to be a big part of ISP networks.

 SDN, but Why?

 Social media, mobile networks, and data centers have all pushed traditional networks to their limits.
-The speed of changes and the need for agility that cloud computing, virtualization and automation have introduced in the data centers is still capped by the inflexibility of our traditional network operations models.
+The speed of changes and the need for agility that cloud computing, virtualization and automation have introduced in the data centers is still capped by some the inflexibility of our traditional network operations models.

 In a traditional network, it takes time to deploy new equipment, it takes time and effort to roll out configuration across the network, bandwidth utilization is not as efficient as it should be and forwarding policies/rules are configured on a hop by hop basis.
 All of this making the network far from agile and non-responsive to quick changes as we don’t maintain a holistic overview of the network end-to-end.